Corbett Lyon: Architecture

-In 1981 Lyon returned to Australia and established architectural firm Lyon + Lyon with brother Cameron.
+In 1981 Lyon returned to Australia and established architectural firm Lyon + Lyon with his brother Cameron.
 The firm designed institutional, commercial and government buildings including the Butterfly House at the Melbourne Zoological Gardens and a commemorative arch in Melbourne celebrating Victoria's 1984 sesquicentenary.
 The brothers' work was exhibited at the XIIe Biennale de Paris in 1982.

-In 1996 Lyon established architectural practice Lyons Architects with brother Carey Lyon.
+In 1996 Lyon established architectural practice Lyons Architects with his brother Carey Lyon.
 Cameron Lyon joined the practice in 1998 as a director and worked in the firm until his death in 2018.
 The firm currently has five directors which include Neil Appleton, Adrian Stanic and James Wilson.
 The firm designs large scale institutional, commercial and cultural projects and has won many national and international design awards.

 In 2000 Lyons represented Australia as the country's sole representative at the 7th International Architecture Biennale in Venice.